rmagatti/auto-session/README.md

 # Installation
-Any plugin manager should do, I use (https://github.com/junegunn/vim-plug)[Vim Plug]
+Any plugin manager should do, I use [Plug](https://github.com/junegunn/vim-plug).

 `Plug 'rmagatti/auto-session'`